SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 then there is hope of avoiding catastrophe.
 I know it is a hard ask for a realist, even harder for a dumb-dumb materialist, but you've got to ask.

-((At this point through reading 3BOP, I am certianly worried (for my entertainment pleasure) that Liu Cixin might head towards blackpill nihilism.
+((At this point through reading 3BP, I am certainly worried (for my entertainment pleasure) that Liu Cixin might head towards blackpill nihilism.
 I hope that's not the case.
 Getting immersed into a story is a wonderful form of entertainment, but if the bubble is shattered it's